uwigem/labjournal/README.md

  1. Clone this repository (`git clone https://github.com/uwigem/labjournal`).
- 2. Open the current week's file in the `daily` folder under your subteam with your prefered text editor.
+ 2. Open the current week's file in the `daily` folder under your subteam with your preferred text editor.
  3. Add a level 3 header under that day's date with your name.
- 4. Write what you did that day under your new subsecion.
+ 4. Write what you did that day under your new subsection.
  5. Add file, commit, push

 ## Procedures